-may be incorporated with a fixed or variable share capital, the minimum incorporation share capital being of EUR 300,000 for SIM and EUR 375,000 for SIIMO, represented by shares without nominal value.
+Likewise, SIIMOs may be incorporated with fixed or variable capital, and shall adopt the suffixes SICAFI and SICAVI, respectively, in their trade names.

+The minimum share capital for the incorporation of investment companies is EUR 300,000 for self-managed SIMs and EUR 375,000 for SIIMOs.
+Capital is represented by shares without nominal value.

-These companies may be self managed or may designate a third entity to perform the management.
+As previously mentioned, these companies may be self managed or may designate a third party to perform the management.
 The relationship between the managing entity and the investment company must be regulated by an agreement.
-Self managed companies are subject to the rules applicable to FIIs and FIMs.
+Self managed SIMs and SIIMOs are, where appropriate, subject to the rules applicable, respectively, to OIC and FII mutual funds.